Cracked tongue is formally known as lingua plicata. The issue is not dangerous or contagious, and it usually causes no symptoms.

 Other health issues

-Cracked tongue may also have links to:
+Cracked tongue may also have

 - geographic tongue, which causes smooth, often raised patches to form on the tongue